bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tracing/07_User_events.rst

 =====================

 Users can emit custom events inside their python **tasks**.
-Thanks to the fact that python isn’t a compiled language, users can emit events inside their own tasks using the available EXTRAE instrumentation object because it is already imported.
+Thanks to the fact that python is not a compiled language, users can emit events inside their own tasks using the available EXTRAE instrumentation object because it is already loaded and available in the PYTHONPATH when running with tracing enabled.

 To emit an event first import pyextrae using
 ``import pyextrae.multiprocessing as pyextrae``, and then just use the call